mhscc/web-dev-workshop/javascript/JAVASCRIPT_DOM.md

 }
 ```
-We first get the elements through `document.getElementId`.
-Then we create two function, one to generate the text when `submit` button is clicked the other to reset everything when `clear` button is clicked
+We first obtain the elements via `document.getElementId`.
+Then we write two functions, one to generate text when the `submit` button is pressed and another to reset everything when the `clear` button is pressed.

-The `clear` button is initially set to hidden however when it is clicked we used DOM to remove this attribute.
+The `clear` button is initially set to hidden however when it is clicked, using DOM we can remove the `hidden` attribute.

-**The files for this small exercise is at `Examples` folder in this Github Repository**
+**The files for this small exercise is located at `Examples` folder in this Github Repository**
 ## Dig Deeper 🤿

 Watch [JavaScript DOM Manipulation - Full Course for beginners](https://www.youtube.com/watch?v=5fb2aPlgoys) if you would like to learn more about DOM.